Skip to main content

 Can I eat at the bar at Hunan Cuisine?

-No bar seating is documented for this venue.
+No bar seating is documented.
 Hunan Cuisine is a traditional Chinese restaurant format, which typically means table service rather than counter or bar dining.
 If bar-seat dining is your preference, this venue is unlikely to accommodate it.

 What should I wear to Hunan Cuisine?